corda/corda-logic-app-adapter/readme.md

 Here, the following concepts are used to provide outcomes of the flow invocation:

+ - `requestId`: A simple correlation ID, generated in the ingress message.
  - `messageName`: Always `ContractMessage`
- - `additionalInformation`.`outputStates`: An array of size 0 or 1 where the only element contains the canonical class name of the output state, the linear id of the output state and whether the _transaction_ had any input states.
- - `contractLedgerIdentifier`: The _transaction ID_ of the signed transaction returned by this flow logic.
-Returning a signed transaction is imperative for this adapter (see caveats).
+ - `contractLedgerIdentifier`: The _linear ID_ of the input and output state (if a transaction has both an input and an output).
+The _linear ID_ of the input _or_ output state if the transaction has only one.
  - `contractProperties`: A flattened serialisation of the parameters of the output state of the transaction or the empty array if the transaction did not have outputs.
 Flattening is to follow the rules JSON property access notation using dots for named properties and bracket for array positions.
  - `messageSchemaVersion`: Always `1.0.0`
- - `isNewContract`: Whether the transaction had any input states
+ - `isNewContract`: `true` if this transaction had no input states.

 This format is formally specified in [`flow-invocation-response.schema.json`](src/main/resources/schemata/flow-invocation-response.schema.json).